mattt/emcee/README.md

 ## License

-emcee is licensed under the Apache License, Version 2.0.
+This project is available under the MIT license.
+See the LICENSE file for more info.

 [chatgpt-plugins]: https://openai.com/index/chatgpt-plugins/
 [claude]: https://claude.ai/download